BME1478H/BME1478material/Lectures/week02/assignment.md

 ---
-title: Assignments - Introduction to Bash
+title: Assignment - Introduction to Bash
 author: Sara
 ---
 The folder Assignment-data contains datasets you need to work with.
 Here is the scenario: